kiosion/kio.dev/src/content/posts/least-privilege-for-ai-agents.md

 per-resource.
 Each constraint pairs a resource in the request with the specific permissions (e.g., SSH logins, database users, Kube groups, AWS roles) wanted on it, and on approval those pairs are encoded into the certificate the requester assumes.
 That certificate is the enforcement artifact.
-The set the reviewer approved is what any access checks read, with no step between filing and connection where it can change.
+Access checks read the set the reviewer approved, and there is no step between filing and connection where it can change.

 The first win is who authors the specificity.
-Least privilege was always expressible with roles alone, but only by authoring and maintaining hyper-specific roles per-task, which in practice, is not sustainable.
+Least privilege was always expressible with roles alone, but only by authoring and maintaining hyper-specific roles per-task, which in practice is not sustainable.
 Constraints move that work from role authors to request authors.
 The requester describes exactly what the task needs and the reviewer rules on exactly that, the only requirement being that a role at least as broad as the task exists.
-This makes per-task provisioning workable, letting agents ask late and request only what their next step needs, when they need it.
+This makes per-task provisioning workable; agents can ask late and request only what the next step needs.
 The request is still an untrusted proposal; no matter how the asking is arranged, the requester sits on the untrusted side of the boundary and may already be compromised.
-Review is where trust enters, and is what fixes the plan outside the agent, before execution.
+Review is where trust enters; it's what fixes the plan outside the agent, before execution.

 The second win, and what I see (no pun intended) as the bigger one, is visibility.
 Review at volume is the unsolved problem; a person judging every